 NOAH – A Second Life in Wrestling for Mitsuharu Misawa

-When Misawa dropped the title to Kenta Kobashi in 2003 and thus establishing him as the promotion’s star, the fans readily accepted him more than Jun Akiyama, who had been getting a tremendous push for years.
-Sadly, Kobashi’s ravished knees stymied his career, and his body began to fail him when finally reaching the top.
+When Misawa dropped the title to Kenta Kobashi in 2003 and thus established him as the promotion’s star, the fans readily accepted him more than Jun Akiyama, who had been getting a tremendous push for years.
+Sadly, Kobashi’s ravished knees stymied his career, and his body began to fail him when he finally reached the top.

-In 2006, Kobashi would leave the company for a year after being diagnosed with kidney cancer.
+In 2006, Kobashi left the company for a year after being diagnosed with kidney cancer.
 He would be held back another 20 months due to a nerve injury.

-Ingrained in the social fabric, wrestling in Japan began in its infancy with Rikidozan and Masahiko Kimura facing The Sharpe Brothers, to the next progression with Giant Baba and Antonio Inoki.
+Ingrained in the social fabric, wrestling in Japan began in its infancy, with Rikidozan and Masahiko Kimura facing The Sharpe Brothers from Canada.
+The next progression saw Giant Baba and Antonio Inoki.
 The heydays of the mid-’90s with AJPW and Misawa in his prime were a thing of the past.

 Nonetheless, despite his ongoing injuries and cervical osteophytes (found in 2007), which caused constant pain when doing simple things like brushing his teeth and turning his neck, Misawa continued wrestling in 2009 to keep the company afloat.

 He was a known chain smoker whose body had broken down, was out of shape, and had lost much of his mobility.
 Misawa was a shadow of his peak years in AJPW when having those extraordinary matches with Toshiaki Kawada.
 Still, the people loved him, and as the owner and booker of NOAH, Misawa continued to push his body to the limits that ultimately broke it.